Skip to content

 • apk-mitm (install via npm install -g apk-mitm)

-• Manual apktool Method > NOTE: Current not working with newer app version >3.4.0
+• NOTE: Currently not working well with newer app versions >3.4.0

 • apktool (for decompile/recompile)